 One of the most important resume sections is your contact details.
-As the first part of your resume, it includes your name, phone number, home address, and email address.
-Your home address is optional unless the job requirements requests for one.
+The first part of

 Want to know how to format a resume?
 Start by not including the contact details in your header and footer.

-The opening statement provides a summary of who you are, where you worked before and even studied.
+The opening statement provides a summary of who you are, where you worked before, and even studied.
 This section should be brief.
-We recommend six sentences and should be written in the first person.
+We recommend six sentences that should be written in the first person.

 Start with who you are, what you will be bringing to the job followed by your skills and attributes.

 It is important to include a list of relevant skills.
 They should be relevant to the job you are applying for.
 For instance, if you are applying for a web designer position, include skills such as: